Skip to content

 The timestamp of the event.

-The qualified name of the profiled function.
+The depth of the profiled function.

-prof_id : str
+label : str

-The ID of the profiling event.
+The label of the profiled function.

-host_time : float
+call_time : float

-The time spent on the host.
+The time spent on the call.

-The time spent on each device.
+The time spent including the barrier

 rank : int